x

 This production of Sir Frederick Ashton’s The Dream has been made possible by a generous gift from the Stephens Naphtal Foundation.

-The commission of My’Kal Stromile’s world premiere is made possible by a Commissioners’ Circle, including Lisa and Tom Blumenthal.
-Additional support from the Krupp Endowment for Contemporary Dance and Robert Ho Sherblom Dancer Fund.
+My’Kal Stromile’s world premiere has been made possible by generous gifts from a Commissioners Circle including Lisa and Tom Blumenthal, Eric Klotch, and Brynja Vifilsdottir and Hannes Smarason.
+Additional support has been provided by the Jill and Mitchell Roberts Family Production Fund, the Krupp Endowment for Contemporary Dance, and the Robert Ho Sherblom Dancer Fund.

 THE DETAILS (in program order)